tcl-mirror/tclhttpd/modules/community/community.md

 ## Options

-* dbfile - Path to a file which stores the sqlite database for the community (default in-memory)
+* filename - Path to a file which stores the sqlite database for the community (default in-memory)
 * virtual - Root Url of this object.

 ## Attached Objects